Reploidsham/tameable-arachne/README.md

 Credits to Lilac for originally writing the code and making it free to modify and redistribute for 1.7.10.

-Credits to Mchorse for refactoring the code for 1.12.2
+Credits to McHorse for refactoring the code for 1.12.2

 Credits to Reploidsham for making the initial push to have this carried over